Skin effect: Formula

 according to the depth d from the surface, as follows:

 where $\delta$ is called the skin depth which is defined as the depth below the surface of the conductor at which the current density has fallen to 1/e (about 0.37) of JS.
 The imaginary part of the exponent indicates that the phase of the current density is delayed 1 radian for each skin depth of penetration.
 One full wavelength in the conductor requires 2π skin depths, at which point the current density is attenuated to e−2π (1.87××10^−3, or −54.6 dB) of its surface value.
-The wavelength in the conductor is much shorter than the wavelength in vacuum, or equivalently, the phase velocity in a conductor is very much slower than the speed of light in a vacuum.
+The wavelength in the conductor is much shorter than the wavelength in vacuum, or equivalently, the phase velocity in a conductor is very much slower than the speed of light in vacuum.
 For example, a 1 MHz radio wave has a wavelength in vacuum λ_{o} of about 300 m, whereas in copper, the wavelength is reduced to only about 0.5 mm with a phase velocity of only about 500 m/s.
 As a consequence of Snell's law and this very tiny phase velocity in a conductor, any wave entering a conductor, even at grazing incidence, refracts essentially in the direction perpendicular to the conductor's surface.

 The general formula for skin depth when there is no dielectric or magnetic loss is: